Analysis 2022 – Submission Guidance

 - Please note we are not expecting those submitting the data to spend endless hours filling in all empty fields, especially if the field is not a mandatory requirement.
 If a required field has data missing on your database, do not worry.
 We are asking for as complete a submission as possible, but do not intend to create hours of work for those doing so.

 - Given the data collection is open for several months, starting in the end of the reporting period of 2022 we are happy to accept data that is ready to export as a ‘work in progress’ (WiP) dataset.
-We can then append any additional awards you wish to add before the data collection deadline of the 31st of March 2023.
+We can then append any additional awards you wish to add before the final data collection deadline of the 31st of May 2023.

 Please note that while the data fields required may seem lengthy, but it’s important to remember that submission of these details are designed to be the minimum required to ensure we have enough data to perform the analysis.
 The requirements are largely unchanged from data collected for previous UK Health Research Analyses.